IngoKl/textdirectory/README.rst

 Features
 --------
 * Aggregating multiple text files
-* Matching based on length (character, tokens), content, and random sampling
+* Filtering documents/texts based on various parameters such as length, content, and random sampling
 * Transforming the aggregated text (e.g. transforming the text to lowercase)

 .. csv-table::